-In previous work (Negrete, 2009; Negrete and Lartigue, 2010; Negrete 2013; Rios and Negrete 2013; Negrete, 2014; Lartigue and Negrete 2016) we provided empirical evidence suggesting that science can be communicated and learned through narratives and that this represents a more enjoyable way of learning compared to traditional texts.
+In previous work (Negrete, 2009, 2013, 2014; Negrete and Lartigue, 2010; Rios and Negrete 2013; Lartigue and Negrete 2016), we provided empirical evidence suggesting that science can be communicated and learnt through narratives, and that this represents a more enjoyable way of learning compared to traditional texts.
 In particular, we found that narrative information is retained for lengthier periods than factual information in long-term memory.
 Our evidence suggested that narratives constitute an important means for science communication to convey information in an accurate, memorable and enjoyable way.

-- In this opportunity my aim is to examine what has been reported in literature regarding - features of the memory process that contributes to make narratives a memorable device. - Although narratives have implications in short memory processes, I will concentrate on long- - term memory, the most relevant features for science communication.
+In this opportunity, my aim is to examine what has been reported in literature regarding features of the memory process that contribute to making narratives a memorable device.
+Although narratives have implications in short-term memory processes, I will concentrate on long-term memory, the most relevant features for science communication.

-3. Narrative representation
+3 Narrative representation